-Bryan C. Foy and his wife, Thelma, purchased No. 60.
+Byron C. Foy and his wife, Thelma, purchased No. 60.
 Like Birdie, Thelma was independently wealthy, the daughter of Walter Chrysler.
-Bryan became the Vice-President and, ultimately, a director of the Chrysler Corporation.
+Byron became the Vice-President and, ultimately, a director of the Chrysler Corporation.

 |Thelma Foy was known for her elegant style -- photo newyorksocietydaily.com|

 |An enclosed back staircase with bronze banister tightly winds down the span of the three stories -- photo Elissa Desani|